SFDO-Tooling/Metecho/docs/metecho-how-to.md

     collaborator.
   - Select `Re-Sync Projects` in Metecho.

+### Next steps depend on your goal:

-To continue, go to **Step 2 - Create a Task** or, if you have a set of several closely related Tasks in mind, skip to [Step 13 - Create an Epic](#step-13---create-an-epic)
+- To contribute to a Project, continue to [Step 2 - Create a Task](#step-2---create-a-task).

+- If you have a set of several closely related Tasks in mind, skip to [Step 13 - Create an Epic](#step-13---create-an-epic).

+- If you want to view the work on a Project or make changes without affecting the Project, skip to [Create a Scratch Org in Metecho](#create-a-scratch-org-in-metecho).

 ## Step 2 - Create a Task